-Sir JAMES DUNCAN asked the President of the Board of Trade if it is intended that no private cars are to be on the roads after the 31st October; and, if so, if all motor licences for private cars will be suspended from that date; if not, will he define the purposes for which private cars may be used: whether they may be used for business and station purposes, for attendance at meetings of local authorities or visiting committees of asylums or prisons, for attendance at church or public meetings, and for collection or dispatch of household necessities ${ m in}$ districts?
+Sir JAMES DUNCAN asked the President of the Board of Trade if it is intended that no private cars are to be on the roads after the 31st October; and, if so, if all motor licences for private cars will be suspended from that date; if not, will he define the purposes for which private cars may be used: whether they may be used for business and station purposes, for attendance at meetings of local authorities or visiting committees of asylums or prisons, for attendance at church or public meetings, and for collection or dispatch of household necessities in country districts?

 Sir A. STANLEY: It is not intended to prevent entirely the use of private motor cars consuming motor spirit, but to limit the purposes for which they may be used.
-An Order has been issued and will come into force on the 1st November, under which private motor cars can be used for business purposes, public duties, journeys to and from a railway station, and necessary household affairs, provided that no the on an, giswill hat of ŧa.
+An Order has been issued and will come into force on the 1st November, under which private motor cars can be used for business purposes, public duties, journeys to and from a railway station, and necessary household affairs, provided that no other means of conveyance is reasonably available, and I am sending a copy of the Order to the hon.
+Member.